Stormwater Discharges from Industrial Activities in Region 10

 - Industrial Stormwater Fact Sheet Series - Fact sheets for each of the 29 industrial sectors regulated under the MSGP.

-- Industrial Stormwater Monitoring and Sampling Guide (PDF)(51 pp,1 MB) - How to conduct visual and analytical monitoring of stormwater discharges.
+- Industrial Stormwater Monitoring and Sampling Guide (pdf) - How to conduct visual and analytical monitoring of stormwater discharges.